vittoriosironi/WeatherApp-Angular/README.md

 # WeatherApp

-A simple project in order to learn Angular and API call with RXJS
+A simple project in order to learn Angular and API call with RXjs